 Statutory Cost Laws For All 50 States

-Use the state abbreviation links below to go to statute.
+Use the state abbreviation links below to go to the statute.

-As a public service on this web page we list the various state statutes that control the amount of money that doctors, hospitals, and other health care providers can charge for copies of medical records provided to the patient or the patient’s attorney for use in personal injury or wrongful death civil cases.
-Note that there may be other statutes which pertain to workers’ compensation claims, Social Security disability matters, etc.
+As a public service, the Law Offices of Thomas J. Lamb makes available the various state statutes that control the amount of money that doctors, hospitals, and other health care providers can charge for the service of providing medical records to a patient or to the patient’s attorney for use in personal injury / wrongful death lawsuits.
+Note that there may be other statutes that pertain to workers’ compensation claims, Social Security disability matters, etc.

 We update this page when we learn of new statutes or revisions to statutes already posted; as such, there is no regular time point at which we do this.
 We cannot and do not represent that all statutes are up-to-date.
 One type of revision which is especially hard for us to keep track of has to do with cost changes allowed annually by a statute and based on some indexed inflation rate.